gavr123456789/Niva/README.md

 ## Compile from sources
 Warning: the first compilation of hello world niva program will take time because of gradle deps.

+You can choose jar or native version, jar is much easier to get, native is ~300ms faster on m1.
+### Jar version
 Run in Niva/Niva folder:
 `./gradlew buildJvmNiva` - will create jvm based binary in ~/.niva/niva/bin, u can add it in path